hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ### TLS Key & Cert

 The TLS Key & Cert field (found in the console settings after initial installation) should contain PTFE's own key and certificate, or key and certificate chain.
-A chain would be used in this field if the CA indicates a chain is required.
+A chain would be used in this field if the CA indicates an intermediate certificate is required as well.

 ### Certificate Authority (CA) Bundle